kl1124kl/starter-hugo-research-group/content/publication/software-defined-wi-v2g-a-v2g-network-architecture/index.md

   - Dong Li
   - and Ming Wan
 doi: 10.1109/MITS.2018.2806638
-publication: IEEE Intelligent Transportation Systems Magazine (ITSM), 2018
+publication: " IEEE Intelligent Transportation Systems Magazine ( Volume: 10,
+  Issue: 2, Summer 2018)"
 publication_short: IEEE
 abstract: "The valley-to-peak difference in power consumption is a crucial problem in load regulation and control for a power grid.
 By allowing electric